test-moodle/moodle-block_eledia_telc_coursesearch/blocks/eledia_telc_coursesearch/docs/en/installation_and_setup.md

 Unused custom fields or custom fields without the visibility set to **Everyone** are not displayed in the plugin.

 ## Settings
 Most settings should not be changed.
-Due to time constraints, it wasn't possible to fit the settings page to the new requirements of the plugin.

 Following is a list of the available settings and their state.